molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/confgen/gen_3d_struct.rst

 ===============================

-The script *gen_3d_structs.py* generates a single low energy 3D stucture for each molecule read from the specified input file and writes the result to the specified output file.
+The script *gen_3d_structs.py* generates a single low energy 3D stucture for each molecule read from the specified input file and writes the resulting structure to the desired output file.

 **Synopsis**